 FLEXIS would like to congratulate our colleagues and friends at Swansea University and SPECIFIC for being awarded a Queen’s Anniversary Prize in recognition of its Materials Science and Engineering research that is leading a revolution in renewable energy technologies, particularly solar electricity and heat generation and storage.

-The official announcement of the prize-winners was made at a reception at St James’s Palace last week (Thursday, 25 November 2021), and will be followed by a prize-winners’ reception and dinner at the Guildhall City of London on 16 February 2022.
+The official announcement of the prize-winners was made at a reception at St James’s Palace last November and was followed by a prize-winners’ reception and dinner at the Guildhall City of London on 16 February 2022.

 In the ten years since SPECIFIC was founded, its achievements include:

 SPECIFIC is also applying technology around the world by building solar-powered buildings in India and working with Mexican textile screen printers to produce solar modules on flexible materials.
 In South Africa, it is using photovoltaic and solar thermal technologies to dewater sludge at a treatment plant and is also creating solar-powered classrooms in Zambia.